Martin Esslin: Life and work

 In his book, Theatre of the Absurd, written in 1961, he defined the "Theatre of the Absurd" as follows:

 This attribute of "absurdity" was not accepted by many of the playwrights associated with this trend.
 Playwright Eugène Ionesco stated that he did not like labels.
 Ahmad Kamyabi Mask criticized Esslin for a purported "colonialist" quality of this title for the Avant-garde theater.
 However, his work inspired other playwrights such as Samuel Beckett, Arthur Adamov, Jean Genet, and Harold Pinter (as well as Ionesco).

 He began working for the BBC in 1940, serving as a producer, script writer and broadcaster.
 He headed BBC Radio Drama from 1963–77, having previously worked for the external European Service.
 He was later given the position of Head of Radio Drama, in which he tried to bring to life his dream of "national theatre of the air".
 He and his BBC team also translated many foreign works into English during this time.
 After leaving the BBC he held senior academic posts at Florida State University from 1969 to 1976 and Stanford University from 1977 to 1988.
 In 1977, Esslin joined the Magic Theatre as the first resident dramaturg in American theatre, a position now integral to American new playhouses.

 Some of the works he adapted and translated from the original German between 1967 and 1990 included many plays of Wolfgang Bauer.
 Original works included Theatre of the Absurd (1962), Absurd Drama (1965), Brecht: A Choice of Evils (1959), The Anatomy of Drama (1976), The Peopled Wound: The Work of Harold Pinter (1970), Artaud (1976) and The Age of Television (1981), The Field of Drama (1987), and several other essays, articles, and reviews.

 In 1947, he married Renate Gerstenberg, and they worked together on many translations (some she did herself but they were published under his name in order to sell better).
 They had a child named Monica.

-Death
+Death and legacy

 Esslin died in London on 24 February 2002 at the age of 83 after having suffered from Parkinson's disease.
+Keble College, Oxford maintains a special collection of over 3000 of his personal items, including his own works and books by other prominent dramatists, and the student drama society is named after him.